telerik/winforms-docs/richtexteditor/overview.md

 * __Section Columns__ You can arrange the text into columns with equal or different width and set a separator between them.
 Find more information on how to use this feature in the [Section Columns]({%slug radrichtexteditor-ui-for-applying-rich-text-formatting-section-columns%}) UI and [Section Columns API]({%slug winforms/richtextEditor/section-columns%}) articles.

+* __Format Painter__ The Format Painter feature enables you to copy the formatting of a particular content and paste it on other elements, so you can easily achieve the desired format.
+For more information about this functionality, check the [Format Painter]({%slug winforms/richtexteditor/features/format-painter%}) topic.

 * __ContextMenu__ - a standard one is provided out of the box, but it can be easily customized or substituted for a user-defined one.
 [Read more]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/context-menu%})

 * __SelectionMiniToolbar__ - very similar to the one in MS Word, but can also be replaced with another.
 [Read more]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/selection-mini-toolbar%})